One of the best ways to experience Denali National Park is on a flightseeing tour.

 Here is a brief overview of their flightseeing tours, but I also recommend that you take a look at their website, because their map does a great job showing where you will go on each tour.
 Each tour company offers very similar options, just with different names.

-Denali Experience: This tour is the cheapest option (prices start at $230 per person).
+Denali Experience: This tour is the cheapest option.
 It lasts one hour and flies along the south side of Denali.
 On this tour, you get to see the peaks of the Alaska Range and get within 6 miles of the Denali Summit.

 Denali Flyer: This tour is their most popular option.
 It lasts an hour and fifteen minutes, flies near Little Switzerland, past the face of Mount Foraker, and then past the south side of Denali.